 Useful information about Diabetic RetinaScreen

-How to verify a patient is on the Diabetic RetinaScreen register
+How to check a patient is on the Diabetic RetinaScreen register

-A GP can verify their patient's diagnosis is on the Diabetic RetinaScreen register and can add newly diagnosed people with diabetes by calling Freephone 1800 45 45 55 (choose option 4) or online here at verify a client.
+A GP can check a patient is on the Diabetic RetinaScreen register by calling Freephone 1800 45 45 55 (choose option 4).

 We will need to confirm some of your patient's personal details to check whether they are on our register: